 About/Contact us

-Founded by Ivan Bezugloff in 1994 the work of Xenophon Press is carried forward by Richard and Frances Williams in Nassawadox, Virginia.
-Xenophon Press is powered by a small team of avid equestrians who believe in the merit of these works and in their content.
-We are a niche company focused on the very best equestrian media and making sure that the knowledge of the old masters survives for the next generation.
+Originally founded by Ivan Bezugloff, the work of Xenophon Press is now carried forward by Richard and Frances Williams in Nassawadox, Virginia.
+The press is supported by a small, dedicated team of avid equestrians who believe deeply in the value of these works and in the knowledge they preserve.

 THE XENOPHON PRESS TEAM